Connection Layer API¶

 - params – dictionary of query parameters, will be handed over to the

 Connectionclass for serialization

-- body – body of the request, will be serializes using serializer and passed to the connection
+- body – body of the request, will be serialized using serializer and passed to the connection

-Instantiate all the connections and crate new connection pool to hold them.
+Instantiate all the connections and create new connection pool to hold them.
 Tries to identify unchanged hosts and re-use existing

 Parameters: hosts – same as __init__

 Obtain a list of nodes from the cluster and create a new connection pool using the information retrieved.

 To extract the node connection parameters use the

 Parameters: initial – flag indicating if this is during startup (